yellepeddibk/covid-work-impact-analysis/README.md

 values we see.
 However, after even further analysis, we found a negative value inputted into the “Meetings_Per_Day” column:
 -5.829.769.194.792.650.
-At this point, we could not find any reasoning or explanattion that clarifies how this value could exist; it is not possible to have negative meetings in a day.
+At this point, we could not find any reasoning or explanation that clarifies how this value could exist; it is not possible to have negative meetings in a day.
 With seeing the unsusally decimal input and the anomoly of negative meetings, we finally decided that it was best to completely remove both these columns from the